CiscoSystems/puppet-openstack/README.md

 # The OpenStack High Availability Modules:

+**Note:** The Folsom branch does not support HA.
+Ignore this readme.

 **Note:** The Readme is not being activly maintained.
 For the latest updates, please reference the [Essex HA Deployment Guide](http://docwiki.cisco.com/wiki/OpenStack:Essex_Multi_Node_HA)